 This duffle is one of the best travel bags for air travel.
 It really shines when it comes to internal organization, even though it’s a duffel bag!
-It includes a compartment for your laptop and chargers, and a separate compartment for your shoes!
-Its handle slips over a luggage handle.
+It includes a compartment for your laptop and chargers, and also comes in a super stylish colorway with comfortable handles and straps.

-Our team loved that, unlike many other duffel bags, the Tortuga Setout had separate pockets for your laptop and general organisation.
+Our team loved that, unlike many other duffel bags, the Peak Design Travel Duffel had separate pockets for your laptop and general organisation.
 That left the large main compartment free for bulkier items and allowed for easier access to their accessories.

 - 35 L perfect carry on size

 - Laptop compartment